michaelw-0615/Application-of-NLX-LLM-Prompt-Engineering/Prompt_documentation.md

 - “cuts/layoffs/hiring freeze” → labor_layoffs.
 - If ticker can’t be confidently resolved or isn’t an equity (e.g., Bitcoin), use null.

-Output format (strict)
+OUTPUT FORMAT

-Return a JSON array with one object per headline, same order as input.
+Strictly return a JSON array with one object per headline, same order as input.
 Example shape:

 ```json
 [